Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 }
 ```

-Whenever a reactive function returns a promise, Signalium converts that promise into a reactive promise with these properties.
+Whenever a Reactive Function returns a Promise, Signalium converts that Promise into a Reactive Promise with these properties.

 ```js {% visualize=true %}
 import { signal, reactive } from 'signalium';